Annissa Essaibi George

 President & Chief Executive Officer

-Annissa and her husband Doug George live in the same Dorchester neighborhood they grew up in.
-They are the proud parents of four boys: Douglas, age 18, and triplets, Charlie, Kayden and Samir, age 16.
+Annissa is also the owner of the Stitch House.
+Annissa and her husband Doug live in the same Dorchester neighborhood they grew up in and are the proud parents of four boys.